Mozambique May 21, May 22, May 26-28, 2023.

 • US$50 (Clean note, new, no $100 bill as no change.
 Smaller notes are not accepted)

-• LOI — can write the letter and sign yourself, must include your address, passport and visa number, phone number, purpose (tourism), copy of your passport.
+• LOI — can write the letter and sign yourself, must include your address, passport and visa number, phone number, purpose (tourism), and copy of your passport.

 Land borders may also charge a stamping fee on entry, which is generally US$2, but is often waived if you buy your visa at the border.
 In addition, you must use the visa forms provided at the consulate or border as self-printed versions will not be accepted; at borders, these are free, but Mozambican embassies/consulates generally charge US$1 for the form.
 Visas can no longer be extended.

-There is a USD $100 a day fine for overstaying a visa.
+There is a USD $ 100-a-day fine for overstaying a visa.

-Metical (Meticais Nova Família, MZN), plural meticais (Mts, pronounced ‘meta-caysh’).
+Money.
+Medical (Meticais Nova Família, MZN), plural meticais (Mts, pronounced ‘meta-cash’).
 1US$ – 68.9 MZN (May 2023 xe.com)

 Note that many businesses in the tourist centers are run by South Africans and prices are often quoted in Rand (for which the usual abbreviation is ZAR).